sigasi/sigasi_insights/content/releasenotes/sigasi-2.17.md

 available.
 Starting with release 2.17, Sigasi assumes all files are **not mapped** if the library mapping file is missing.
 In this case, Sigasi will also add one error marker to the project with the message:
-“This VHDL project can not be built since the library mapping information is missing”.
+"This VHDL project can not be built since the library mapping information is missing".

 To add a default .library\_mapping.xml file to your project, you can right-click your project and select **Library Mapping \> Reset Library